waperez73/assignment4/README.md

 # Getting and Cleaning Data Course Project
 ### Coursera course 3

 The scripts can be used to create a two tidy data sets from the UCI Human Activity Recgonition Using Smart Phone Data Set.
-The extracts the mean and std for all the measurements in the X_train.txt and X_test.txt.
+The extracts the mean and standard deviation for all the measurements in the X_train.txt and X_test.txt.
 [original data can be found here link](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).